 “You see, that’s the problem!
 You’re always checking the cost of everything, counting pennies like your life depends on it.”

 “Don’t be ridiculous!
 Why shouldn’t I check the cost of things …?”
 I cut him off.

 “If that’s how you want to live your life, go ahead, but stop trying to drag me into it ’cause it won’t work.”

-I left him and went to the bedroom fuming.
+I rinsed my mouth, left him and went to the bedroom fuming.
 This argument had been smouldering under the surface of our exchanges about money matters for a long while, dating back to our courtship days.
 Desmond visited me once then and was alarmed that I drank bottled water at home!
 Apparently, as far as he was concerned, bottled water was meant solely for special occasions.
 Lol!

 In six of the eight months that we’ve been married, he has made a show of being frugal by avoiding things he considered luxuries like jam, mayonnaise, eggs, corn flakes, stuff like that.
 He expected me to follow suit.
 But I pretended I didn’t notice.
 So if he skipped them while shopping, I bought them when I did.